qijianpeng/Recommendation-System/README.md

   a short todo lists:
   1. Content-based methods
   2. Chaptor 5: Advances in Collaborative Filtering.
+- :running: normalization of ratings
+- :running: Page 130, Threshold filtering, should use a pipeline filter way.(Pipeline filtering)

 # Feedback
 Just open an issue, we'll reply A.S.A.P.